 Where can I smoke cannabis legally?

 Many have put this in perspective and provided reasons for full legalization of the plant.
 The argument remains that the war on the drug has only increased popular intake, and that maybe more sensible and proper restrictions or guidelines would be preferable.
-So, while 33 states have legalized marijuana in the US (including Vermont, Arizona, California, Colorado, and Washington), there’s still a need to confirm that the landlord or establishment you’re in allows its intake.
+So, while 33 states have legalized marijuana in the US (including Vermont, Arizona, California, Colorado, and Washington), there’s still a need to comply with your state’s legal status.
+Texas, for example, prohibits recreational use, so people who are looking for cannabis as an alternative to traditional medicine can only do so if they have a Texas medical marijuanas card.

 How do I consume marijuana?